Professor of Practice, Psychology

 518-292-8603 (A) | 518-244-2223 (T)

 Ellen Cole, a counseling psychologist, is Professor of Practice in Psychology at the Sage Colleges.
 She completed an Ed.M. degree in Counseling at Harvard, a Ph.D. degree in Counseling Psychology at the Union Institute, and most recently an M.A. degree in Positive Psychology at the University of Pennsylvania.
-She also completed post-doctoral training in Sex Therapy with William Masters and Virginia Johnson at Washington University in St. Louis and with Phillip and Lorna Sarrel at Yale.
+She also completed post-doctoral training in Sex Therapy with William Masters and Virginia Johnson at Washington University in St. Louis and with Lorna Sarrel at Yale.

 While Dr. Cole has taught a wide variety of psychology courses to a variety of constituencies (high school students, undergraduates, master’s students, and doctoral students), the majority of her career has been spent training master’s level graduate students to become mental health professionals.
 She has taught in and directed graduate programs in Vermont (Goddard College), Arizona (Prescott College), and Alaska (Alaska Pacific University).

 Dr. Cole is past-president of the Alaska Psychological Association and the Society for the Psychology of Women, which is Division 35 of the American Psychological Association (APA); past chair of APA’s Committee on Women in Psychology; and a Fellow in two divisions of APA—The Society for the Psychology of Women and Media Psychology.